kameronlightheart14/learn-xgboost/README.md

 *Question 12:* How is your accuracy and tree impacted by this change?

+The accuracy improved by 1.25% to 86.25%, and the tree got much deeper and wider.

      Try adjusting max_depth some more.

 *Question 13:* How is your accuracy and tree impacted by this change?
 Did you find an optimal max_depth?

+The changes were pretty subtle, within 1-2% change.
+The optimal max_depth appeared to be 8 with an accuracy of 87.25%.

 ### F. Building your data-science superpowers
 Doing all these experiments requires some scientific rigor to understand what is changing, and to track results.
 Along the way each training run has been logging the results into an artifact directory, but also the parameters, metrics and artifacts have been logged into [mlflow](https://mlflow.org/) locally.
 This is an open-source tool for tracking machine learning and experimenting through the development life-cycle.
 We will just be demonstrating a small portion of the functionality - logging training parameters, metrics and artifacts.